Trend to equilibrium and diffusion limit for the inertial Kuramoto-Sakaguchi equation: Long time behavior for small coupling strength

 \section{Long time behavior for small coupling strength}

-In this section, we present {\it a priori} estimates which aim at describing the long time behavior of \eqref{K3-1}-\eqref{K3-2} when collisions dominate.
-Then, we focus on macroscopic quantities and provide a free energy estimate, which is the starting point of our analysis.
+In this section, {we outline the proof of Theorem \ref{th:1}.
+Then,} we present {\it a priori} estimates which aim at describing the long time behavior of \eqref{K3-1}-\eqref{K3-2} when collisions dominate.
+Finally, we focus on macroscopic quantities and provide a free energy estimate, which is the starting point of our analysis.